-- 1. Places will first be allocated to a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+- 1. Places will first be allocated to a 'looked after child' or a child, including those children who were in state care outside of England, who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+State care is defined as being in the care of public authorities, religious authorities or other organisations that act in the public benefit and could encompass a wide range of institutions.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions in accordance with section 22(1) of the Children Act 1989 at the time of making an application to a school.
 An adoption order is an order under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Action 2002 (see section 46 adoption orders).
 A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under section 8 of the Children Act 1989 as amended by section 12 of the Children and Families Act 2014.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - 2.
-Places will then be allocated to pupils who, at the closing date for applications, live within the catchment area, whose parents have requested a place at a Trust academy and who, at the time of admission, will have a brother or sister attending that academy. - 3.
+Places will then be allocated to pupils who, at the closing date for applications, live within the catchment area, whose parents have requested a place at a Trust academy and who, at the timeof admission, will have a brother or sister attending that academy. - 3.
 Places will then be allocated to other pupils who, at the closing date for applications, live within the catchment area and whose parents have requested a place at the respective academy. - 4.
 Places will then be allocated to pupils who live outside the catchment area, whose parents have requested a place at the school and who, at the time of admission, will have a brother or sister attending the respective academy. - 5.
 Places will then be allocated to other pupils who live outside the catchment area whose parents have requested a place at the respective academy.